Most Prestigious Consulting Firms Ranked in 3 Tiers

 Strategy& is PwC’s strategy consulting arm, created when PwC acquired Booz & Company in 2014.
 It has approximately 3,800 employees across 75 offices globally and generates over $1.3 billion in annual revenue.

-Strategy& is notable for paying MBA hires up to $280,000 in total first year compensation, which actually exceeds the total comp at BCG and McKinsey.
-The firm benefits from PwC’s global infrastructure and client relationships.
+Strategy& is notable for paying MBA hires up to $280,000 in total first year compensation, which exceeds total comp at both McKinsey and BCG.
+The firm also benefits from PwC’s brand: PwC earned the maximum 32 star ratings on Forbes’ 2026 list of America’s best management consulting firms.

 Kearney